The Collaboration Spiral for Soulpreneurs

 • Tool/Approach Bake-Off: Compare two different methods for solving the same problem, modeling respectful disagreement and critical thinking.

-Level 3: Private, Asynchronous Groups
+Level 3: Private Groups

 • Habit-Building Pod: Form a small group for a set period (e.g., 4 weeks) where members support each other in building specific habits through regular, brief updates.
+I’ve been facilitating a men’s habits group for almost a year and it’s been really helpful.

 • Focused Mastermind: Members take turns presenting a specific challenge via a short voice note, and the group asynchronously brainstorms solutions and offers support.